 ► The Gully Gawk

 Icelandic name: Stúfur.
 He’s a very short guy who enjoys eating crusts of bread from pans.
 Stubby arrives on December 14th and leaves on the 27th.

 ► The Spoon Licker

-A malnourished lad who steals spoons and, true to his name, licks them.
+Icelandic name: Þvörusleikir.
+A malnourished yule lad who steals spoons and, true to his name, licks them.
 The Spoon Licker arrives on December 15th and leaves on the 28th.

 ► The Pot Scraper